oracle-samples/idm-samples/idcs-sample-custom-login-nodejs/README.md

 #### Social registration:

 <blockquote>
-Pre-requisite for this use case is, IDCS is configured to use social login through Google.
+Pre-requisite for this use case is, Oracle Identity Cloud Service is configured to use social login through Google.
 </blockquote>

 - Verify that the custom login page shows the option for signing in with **Google**.
 Click on the link.